 Were you injured because of distracted driving in St. Petersburg?
 Our lawyers offer a free case evaluation so that you can learn more about your legal right to compensation.
 Just call our law firm to schedule yours today.

-How Do I Prove Negligence After a Distracted Driving Accident in Florida?
+How Do I Prove Negligence After a Distracted Driving Accident in St. Petersburg, FL?

 Driver distraction is a type of negligence.
 Under Florida law, you’ll have to offer proof that the at-fault party’s distraction caused your accident.